-The current energy crisis in the country gives SAHRA the opportunity to investigate other avenues of generating energy (such as solar power; generators, power banks, or dongles and routers) to ensure business continuity.
+The current energy crisis in the country gives SAHRA the opportunity to investigate other avenues of generating energy (such as solar power and generators) to ensure business continuity.

 Properties portfolio

 The entity is working to maximising its revenue generating stream from its properties by partnering with developers.